warrieka/Ortho_Colorization/README.md

 You can also change the values in CAPITAL-case in top of the script to your settings to change te default values.

-I trained the final model for 20 epoch's on 50000 images of 512x512 pixels with a ground resoltion between 0.3 and 1 meter.
+I trained the final model for 50 epoch's on 50000 images of 512x512 pixels with a ground resoltion between 0.3 and 1 meter.

 You can see the result for each epoch on this gif:

 ![](pic/training.gif)

 Inference and testing
 ---------------------

-The script to test inference is called `infer_test.py`.
+The script to test on real data is called `inference.py`.
 It allows tou to convert a GDAL-readable black&white source to colorized data.
 You can have multiple inputs by using glob expression (*.tif).
 Outputs are written to a [gdal-driver][8] that supports `create`, like Geotiff.
-It preserves geo-spatial metadata, like crs and geotransform.
+It preserves geospatial metadata, like crs and geotransform.

+run `python .\inference.py`

 Options: